The three stones for this moon — ready when you are:

 Three Stones for the Buck Moon

-I'm wearing three stones tonight, and I want to tell you why I chose each one specifically — not because they're "the right Buck Moon crystals" in some general sense, but because each one is doing a different job on a night like this.
+I wear three stones for this moon, and I want to tell you why each one — not because they're "the right Buck Moon crystals" in some general sense, but because each is doing a different job on a night like this.

 Citrine — For Claiming What's Yours